JotaJota96/mysqldumpgz/README.md

 - `DEFAULT_DATE_FORMAT`: Date format used to generate the file name.
 - `DEFAULT_DUMP_FOLDER`: Folder where the backups will be stored.
-- `DEFAULT_DB_USER`: Database user used to extract the backups (Password will be required when executing the script)
+- `DEFAULT_DB_USER`: Database user used to extract the backups.
+- `DEFAULT_DB_PASSWORD`: Password of the database user.
+If it is not specified, the script will ask for it.
 - `DEFAULT_SYS_USER`: User that will own the backups.
 - `DEFAULT_SYS_GROUP`: Group that will own the backups.
 - `REQUIRE_ROOT`: If `true`, the script will require root privileges to execute.